nvsx/t3install/guide/3-sitepackage.md

 # Sitepackage

-*The sitepackage is respnsible for our website.*
+*The sitepackage is respnosible for our website.*

 There are multiple ways to set up a sitepackage, e.g.